Another Earthquake Shakes Western Colorado TownsA recent 3.3 magnitude earthquake is the largest to hit a western Colorado county in a decade

 3.9 Magnitude Earthquake Rocks Southern Colorado OvernightAn earthquake shook southern Colorado late Wednesday night.

 Deadly Flooding Prompted Improvements Along South PlatteIt was 50 years ago that 21 people were killed when water tore through the South Platte River basin on the Front Range and poured into the Eastern Plains.
 The devastating flood also led to the creation of a reservoir system.

 USGS In Golden Monitors Latest Deadly Seismic Event In NepalA new and powerful earthquake has rattled Nepal.
 This one hit near Kodari, a town considered a gateway for travel to Mount Everest and was a magnitude 7.3.

 USGS: More Data Needed To Assess Any Fracking-Pollution LinkA new study by the U.S. Geological Survey says more data is needed to be able to say for sure if a link exists between unconventional oil and gas development and degraded water quality.

 Colorado Mastodon Bones Show Ancient Warmer EarthA trove of ancient bones from gigantic animals discovered in the Colorado mountains is providing scientists with a fascinating look at what happened about 120,000 years ago.

 USGS In Golden Finds China’s Plane Crash Theory Is WrongThere are numerous scenarios involving missing Malaysia Airlines Flight 370, but scientists in Golden believe one from China is wrong.

-Last fall's historic flooding in Colorado may not be as epic as first thought.
+Last Fall's Historic Flooding Not As Epic As First ThoughtLast fall's historic flooding in Colorado may not be as epic as first thought.
 Researchers said the state has had river levels rise even higher than they did in September 2013.